 What is Middle School Assessment Day?

 Middle School Assessment Day is just another opportunity for us to get to know your child.
-We invite all of our middle school applicants to the school on a Saturday morning for an interview, math assessment, reading & writing assessment and group activity.
+We invite all of our Middle School applicants to the school on a Saturday morning for an interview, math assessment, reading and writing assessment, and group activity.